 GeneCards Summary for WWP1 Gene

 WWP1 (WW Domain Containing E3 Ubiquitin Protein Ligase 1) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
-An important paralog of this gene is AREL1.
+Diseases associated with WWP1 include Spastic Paraplegia 20, Autosomal Recessive and Breast Mucinous Carcinoma.
+Among its related pathways are Signaling by ERBB4 and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
+An important paralog of this gene is ITCH.

 E3 ubiquitin-protein ligase which accepts ubiquitin from an E2 ubiquitin-conjugating enzyme in the form of a thioester and then directly transfers the ubiquitin to targeted substrates.
 Ubiquitinates ERBB4 isoforms JM-A CYT-1 and JM-B CYT-1, KLF2, KLF5 and TP63 and promotes their proteasomal degradation.
 Ubiquitinates RNF11 without targeting it for degradation.
 Ubiquitinates and promotes degradation of TGFBR1; the ubiquitination is enhanced by SMAD7.
 Ubiquitinates SMAD6 and SMAD7.
 Ubiquitinates and promotes degradation of SMAD2 in response to TGF-beta signaling, which requires interaction with TGIF.